About My Work

 If you ask a WordPress developer what their favorite builder theme is, you'll get a very opinionated answer, kind of like asking a photographer what brand of camera is best, or a gamer what console is best.
 The truth is, there are a lot of great themes out there.
 Many...

 Below are areas where I strive for accessibility compliance.
 Often there are exceptions that are not compliant though, that are signed off by the client.
 And, this list is by no means a complete list of requirements for WCAG compliance.
-Appearance Text at least 14 px...
+The Checklist Appearance Text...

 I always tell my clients to set up their own domain name and web hosting accounts and pay for with their own credit card.
 I do not provide hosting.
 Here's why I think you should not let your web developer (or any third party) own your web and domain name accounts.
 1....